lumina-desktop/lumina-docs/lumina.rst

 Lumina after the package installation in order for this option to be added to the dashboard menu.
 This drop-down menu can be used to temporarily change the locale for this session only.
 This will immediately change the localization of any translated menu items on the fly so that you do not have to log back into the Lumina session.

-.. note:: any menu items that continue to be displayed in English have not been translated to the selected language yet.
+.. note:: Any menu items that continue to be displayed in English have not been translated to the selected language yet.
 You can assist the Lumina Project in translating menu items using the instructions in :ref:`Interface Translation`.

 The "Window System" tab, shown in :numref:`Figure %s: Session Window System Tab <lumina22>`, contains various configuration options for the window manager.